 A new bank transactional history print out that is signed, dated, and stamped by the bank teller reflecting the funds in the bank account of the recipient needs to be provided.

 The following information needs to be on the gift letter.

 - The gift funds donor’s name, address and phone number

-- The gift funds donor’s relationship to the home buyer/recipient
+- The gift funds the donor’s relationship to the home buyer/recipient

-- The dollar amount of the gift funds for down payment
+- The dollar amount of the gift funds for the down payment

-- The date the funds that transferred to recipeint.
+- The date the funds that transferred to the recipient

 - A statement from the gift funds donor that the gift funds is not a loan and a gift and that no repayment is not expected